AlreadyBored/basic-js/README_EN.md

 4. Go to folder `basic-js`
 5. To install all dependencies use [`npm install`](https://docs.npmjs.com/cli/install)
 6. Run `npm run test` in command line.
-7. You will see the number of passing and failing tests.
+7. You will see the number of pending, passing and failing tests.
 100% of passing tests is equal to 100p in score

 ---